jiko/postgresty.js/README.md

 Copy the files in the `nginx` directory to their corresponding places in your OpenResty install.

-You will see that I have included a basic demo that does an AJAX POST to your newly created API.
+You will see that I have included a basic demo that does an AJAX POST to your newly created API when you click the "Save" button.
 Look at your JavaScript console for some basic debugging info from [Medium.js](http://jakiestfu.github.io/Medium.js/docs/) and Postgresty.